briatte/selection-bv/README.md

 ## Package dependencies

-All from CRAN except noted otherwise:
+All available from CRAN unless noted otherwise:

 - `archive` (to deal with `.7z`)
 - `factoextra`